 When a government entity is a defendant in your pedestrian accident lawsuit, you know you have a battle ahead.
 Governmental immunity can make it hard to get recovery for your client even the most blatant state negligence.
 Now a recent Michigan Supreme Court decision has raised the bar even higher.

-In Bernadardoni v City of Saginaw, Sue Bernardoni tripped over a 2.5 inch gap in a sidewalk, causing serious injury.
+In the Bernadardoni v City of Saginaw, Sue Bernardoni tripped over a 2.5 inch gap in a sidewalk, causing serious injury.
 She sued the City of Saginaw for failing to maintain the sidewalk in reasonable repair.
 The city filed a motion for summary disposition asserting its governmental immunity.

 MCL 691.1402 creates a highway exception to the general rule that a government agency cannot be sued for negligence in the discharge of its duties.
-Under the Highway exception, a city can be sued fore its failure to keep highways, including sidewalks, “in reasonable repair and in a condition reasonably safe and fit for travel.”
+Under the Highway exception, a city can be sued for its failure to keep highways, including sidewalks, “in reasonable repair and in a condition reasonably safe and fit for travel.”
 MCL 691.1402(1).

 When it comes to sidewalk defects, an injured pedestrian has to prove that the city knew or should have known of the defect in the walkway for at least 30 days before the accident happened.
 Often, this is “conclusively presumed” when a plaintiff demonstrates that the defect was “readily apparent to an ordinarily observant person for a period of 30 days or longer before the injury took place.”
 MCL 691.1403.

 MCR 2.116(C)(10) allows for summary disposition when the facts don’t create a question of material fact for the jury to decide.
-In response to the city’s motion, Bernardoni presented photographs taken 30 days after her injury, demonstrating the discontinuity between the the two slabs of sidewalk.
+In response to the city’s motion, Bernardoni presented photographs taken 30 days after her injury, demonstrating the discontinuity between the two slabs of sidewalk.

 The Court of appeals had reasoned that: